Milo123459/vstore/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: 🙌 Feature request
+name: 🐛 Bug report
-about: Suggest an idea for this project
+about: Report a bug to be fixed
-title: '🙌 Feature request (FEATURE_HERE)'
+title: '🐛 Bug report (BUG_HERE)'
 labels: ''
 assignees: ''